 - Radon in indoor air: about 230 millirem per year

-- Air-food-water: about 30 millrem per year
+- Air-food-water: about 30 millirem per year

 The National Council on Radiation Protection and Measurements has captured our average dose in the chart below that shows how much radiation comes from each of the many contributors.

-The State of Vermont makes potassium iodide (KI) tablets available free of charge to people who work or reside in the Vermont towns within the Emergency Planning Zone (EPZ) for the Vermont Yankee Nuclear Power Plant.
-The towns that qualify for free KI include: Brattleboro, Dummerston, Guilford, Halifax, Marlboro and Vernon.
+The State of Vermont makes potassium iodide (KI) tablets available free of charge to people who work or reside in the Vermont towns within the Emergency Planning Zone for the Vermont Yankee Nuclear Power Plant.
+The towns that qualify for free KI are Brattleboro, Dummerston, Guilford, Halifax, Marlboro and Vernon.